ly1123/ML_Project/README.md

 ### Multi-classification:

 - Modeling_RF.ipynb	contains code using Random Forest as the classification model.
 - Modeling_xgboost.ipynb contains code of advanced customer filter and XGBoost model.
-A modified MAP and hit rate is also included.
+Modified version of MAP and hit rate are also included.

 # Acknowledgement